IMPACTS & SUCCESSES

 Total Impacts Quantified By CITEC Clients since 2000: $332.7-million

 *To measure the effectiveness of the services provided by the 350 MEP centers that help America's small- and medium-sized manufacturers, our federal affiliate uses an independent third party organization to conduct client surveys after projects are completed.
-The results of those surveys demonstrate the impact MEP centers like CITEC have on America’s manufacturers and the national, state, and regional economies. (click here for national results)
+The results of those surveys demonstrate the impact that MEP centers like CITEC have on America’s manufacturers and the national, state, and regional economies.

 Since the early 1980’s, CITEC has been working with organizations in the North Country to decrease costs and increase profits.